- posted: May 15, 2023

 Other statutes address situations where tenants have been in possession for less than 12 months.
 A qualified landlord-tenant attorney can give valuable guidance on the rights and obligations of each party in a residential lease arrangement.

 Favaro, Lavezzo, Gill, Caretti & Heppell, PC is a general practice firm serving California’s North Bay area, with offices in Fairfield and Vallejo.
-If you have a landlord-tenant issue to resolve, feel free to contact us online or call 707-674-6057 for a free initial consultation.
+If you have a landlord-tenant issue to resolve, contact us online or call 707-674-6057 for an initial consultation.